-The group accounts that follow comply with the requirement of the 2016/17 Code that a Local Council with interests subsidiaries, associates and joint ventures should prepare group accounts in addition to its single entity accounts.
-The accounts consolidate the operating results and balances of Newport City Council and its subsidiary Newport Transp Limited.
-At the point of consolidation, the draft accounts were available and are what are included within the Gro Accounts.
+The group accounts that follow comply with the requirement of the 2017/18 Code that a Local Council with interests in subsidiaries, associates and joint ventures should prepare group accounts in addition to its single entity accounts.
+These accounts consolidate the operating results and balances of Newport City Council and its subsidiary Newport Transport Limited.
+At the point of consolidation, the draft accounts were available and are what are included within the Group Accounts.